Emurgo/cross-csl/README.md

 ### Mobile version
 This one is more complicated as we currently need 2 terminals for this (both in the `test-app-mobile` dir).
 These are the steps to run the tests using the mobile version:
-- create a `local.properties` file under `test-app-mobile/android` and add:
+- For Android: create a `local.properties` file under `test-app-mobile/android` and add:
+  - `sdk.dir={path to the android SDK in your environment}`
   - `ndk.dir={path to the android NDK in your environment}`
-  - `sdk.dir={path to the android SDK in your environment}`
   - NOTE: the above should be the FULL PATH, including the directory with the specific version of the NDK
-- in one terminal, run `yarn android`.
-This will build the android specific components, including the gradle build that will compile the WASM library.
-This should take some time to finish;
+- For iOS, run:
+  - `cd ios`
+  - `pod install`
+  - `cd ..`
-- in another terminal, run `yarn start`.
+- in one terminal, run `yarn start`.
 This will build the "react-native part" of the app, which shouldn't take too long.
 Also, this will still listen to any changes on the JS / TS part of the project.
+- in another terminal, run `yarn android` OR `yarn ios`.
+This will build the Android or iOS specific components, including the gradle build that will compile the WASM library.
+This should take some time to finish on the first run, but subsequent executions should be faster;

 You will also need to be running an AVD (Android Virtual Device) so the app can be deployed to it.

-After completing the steps above, the app should be deployed to the AVD, and in the first page will start a background execution that will setup and execute the `mocha` tests.
+After completing the steps above, the app should be deployed to the AVD or iPhone emulator, and in the first page will start a background execution that will setup and execute the `mocha` tests.
 You will be able to see the results in the console that you ran `yarn start`;

 # Next steps
 - find out why the `EVENT_RUN_END` is never triggered in the mobile test app;